Glaucoma Treatment for Bloomington and Champaign

 This is the most common form of glaucoma in the United States.
 The risk of developing chronic open-angle glaucoma increases with age.
 The drainage angle of the eye becomes less efficient over time causing pressure within the eye to gradually increase.
 Increasing pressure in the eye can cause damage to the optic nerve.
 In some patients, the optic nerve becomes sensitive even to normal eye pressure and is at risk for damage.
 Treatment is necessary to prevent further vision loss.

 Typically, chronic open-angle glaucoma has no symptoms in its early stages and vision remains normal.
 As the optic nerve becomes more damaged, blank spots begin to appear in the field of vision.
 You typically won’t notice these blank spots in your day-to-day activities until the optic nerve is significantly damaged and these spots become large.
 If all the optic nerve fibers die, blindness results.
+We proudly serve the Bloomington and greater Champaign areas, call us today to schedule your consultation.

 Some eyes are developed with the iris (the colored part of the eye) too close to the drainage angle.
 In these eyes, which are often small and farsighted, the iris can be sucked into the drainage angle and block it completely.
 Since the fluid cannot exit the eye, pressure inside the eye builds rapidly and causes an acute closed-angle attack.